Lancaster Theological Seminary: 20th century

 For most of its history (109 of its 168 years), LTS was the sole seminary of the Reformed Church in the United States (German Reformed Church).
 With the formation of the Evangelical and Reformed Church in 1934, the seminary became one of three seminaries serving that newly united denomination.

 LTS is currently one of seven seminaries holding full relationship with the UCC, a denomination formed in 1957 by the union of the E&R Church and most of the Congregational Christian Churches.
 Lancaster Theological Seminary is an official Open and affirming seminary.

+21st century

+In 2025, LTS was acquired by Moravian University in Bethlehem, PA and will combine LTS with Moravian Theological Seminary to form the Moravian University School of Theology.
+The Lancaster campus will continue its affiliation with the United Church of Christ, while the Bethlehem campus will continue its affiliation with the Moravian Church.